 where the factor K considers the influences of the geometry of the conductor.
-This means that this Gaussian effect leads to a quadratic characteristic line of the sensor, when the resistance is plotted as a function of the magnetic field strength (Schrüfer et al., 2018, p.
+This means that this Gaussian effect leads to a quadratic characteristic line of the sensor when the resistance is plotted as a function of the magnetic field strength (Schrüfer et al., 2018, p.
 216).
 The sensor setup and the characteristic line are shown in Figure 3-12.

 Figure 3-12: Magneto sensor – setup and characteristic line.